Fox Theater (Bakersfield, California)

 The Fox Theater is located at 2001 H Street in Downtown Bakersfield, California.
-The theater, which opened on Christmas Day, 1930, is a historic performing arts and community events center located in downtown Bakersfield, and hosts a variety of events, ranging from ballets, numerous community events, movies to contemporary pop and rock acts.
+The theater, which opened on Christmas Day 1930, is a historic performing arts and community events center located in downtown Bakersfield, and hosts a variety of events, ranging from ballets, numerous community events, movies to contemporary pop and rock acts.

 The early years

-Bakersfield's Fox Theater opened on Christmas Day, 1930, with the feature film Just Imagine, a sci-fi film set 50 years in the future.
+Bakersfield's Fox Theater opened on Christmas Day 1930, with the feature film Just Imagine, a sci-fi film set 50 years in the future.
 The 1930s were a strong period for the Fox Theater.
-The silver screen featured the latest "talkie" pictures, and the stage was graced by numerous acts including Bakersfield native Metropolitan Opera baritone Lawrence Tibbett (1933); world-renowned soprano Kirsten Flagstad (1939); the Los Angeles Philharmonic Orchestra (1939); and the classic pianist Arthur Rubinstein (1940).
+The silver screen featured the latest "talkie" pictures, and the stage was graced by numerous acts including Bakersfield native Metropolitan Opera baritone Lawrence Tibbett (1933), world-renowned soprano Kirsten Flagstad (1939), the Los Angeles Philharmonic Orchestra (1939), and the classic pianist Arthur Rubinstein (1940).

-Because of the Fox Theater's Type I construction of poured concrete over steel, the theater withstood the 1952 Kern County earthquake which shook Bakersfield and leveled many buildings throughout the city.
+Because of the Fox Theater's Type I construction of poured concrete over steel, the theater withstood the 1952 Kern County earthquake, which shook Bakersfield and leveled many buildings throughout the city.

 Theater is remodeled to Art Deco theme

 The Bakersfield Fox was an early work of Los Angeles theater architect S. Charles Lee.
 The exterior of the building is in the Spanish Colonial Revival style, as was the original interior.
 The 1500 seat auditorium was designed in the "atmospheric" style popularized by architect John Eberson, and featured a plain ceiling set with small lights to resemble stars in a night sky, while the walls were lined by decorative false walls with murals painted on the real walls behind them depicting open countryside, all meant to suggest that the auditorium was in fact a Mediterranean walled garden.

-Though the building survived the earthquake of 1952 intact, the following year the interior of the theatre was remodeled.
+Though the building survived the 1952 earthquake intact, the following year the interior of the theatre was remodeled.
 The original Mediterranean theme was replaced with an Art Moderne motif, which was the style favored by Charles Skouras, then the head of Fox-West Coast Theatres.
 With the re-theme, a large concession area was added to the lower lobby of the theater.
 In the auditorium, the "garden walls" were stripped away, and the murals painted over.
 The ceiling's night sky effect with its twinkling recessed star lights was retained.

 A more limited remodeling of the building's exterior brought a new marquee, box office, and entrance foyer, embellished with glitzy neon signage, colorful terrazzo flooring, and bright metals.
 The remodel was representative of 1950s Hollywood style and showmanship.
 With this remodel, the screen was replaced with a state-of-the-art super-wide CinemaScope 20' x 45' format and the theater's projectors were upgraded with 6000-watt carbon arc lamps and anamorphic lenses.